 Michigan was the 13th state to legalize the use of medical marijuana.
 It was also the first state in the Midwest to legalize cannabis for medical use.
 Soon after the legalization of medicinal marijuana, the state put forth a ballot to also legalize recreational cannabis.
 In November 2017, a total of 365,000 signatures placed the measure on the 2018 ballot.
 By November 6, 2018, Michigan voters had approved the proposal, making it the 10th state to legalize marijuana for recreational use.
 Under the Michigan Regulation and Taxation of Marijuana Act, persons over the age of 21 can possess up to 2.5 ounces of marijuana in public, have up to 10 ounces at home, and can cultivate up to 12 plants at home.

 While the law went into effect on December 6, 2018, the very first recreational cannabis dispensaries are not expected to open until early 2020.
 However, Michigan has recently began issuing business licenses for the sale of adult-use marijuana products.
+These locations should consider getting cannabis insurance.

 The Importance of Obtaining a Michigan Dispensary License